Build self-awareness, respond more creatively to work life and have more fulfilling relationships

 • use awareness to make better informed decisions

-• be able to lead in complex and often uncertain and often volatile work settings
+• be able to lead in complex, often uncertain and volatile work settings

 Offices can be complex environments so I always begin with a free consultation to discuss your needs or the particular issues faced by your team.
-Then we can create a tailored programme.
+Then we can create a tailored programme which can also include a corporate retreat day.

 Email me to book a free consultation session in which we’ll explore what mindfulness is, and how it helps your staff and organisation.
 From there you can decide if/how to tailor a mindfulness programme to your business needs.

-I am an accredited mindfulness trainer with Breathworks.
+I am an accredited mindfulness trainer.
+I trained with Breathworks UK and have completed several workplace masterclasses at the Oxford Mindfulness Centre.
 I follow the Good Practice Guidelines set out by the UK Network for Mindfulness-Based Teacher Training Organisations.

-I have worked with clients such as Kew Gardens, The Royal Town Planning Institute, Adam & Eve Communications, Unison, Trades Union Congress (TUC), Here East, Working Well Trust, CNWL NHS Foundation Trust, Aromatherapy Associates, Collinson, K Benchmark, Chobham Academy and others.
+I have worked with clients such as Kew Gardens, The Royal Town Planning Institute, Adam & Eve Communications, Unison, Trades Union Congress (TUC), Working Well Trust, CNWL NHS Foundation Trust, Aromatherapy Associates, Collinson, K Benchmark, Chobham Academy, Here East Olympic Village and others.